waterlinked/docs/docs/sonar-3d/sonar-3d-15-faq.md

 ---

 ## 4. What are the default network settings of the Sonar 3D-15?
-By default, the Sonar 3D-15 uses **DHCP** (Dynamic Host Configuration Protocol).
-This means it attempts to get an IP address automatically from a DHCP server on your network.
+By default, the Sonar 3D-15 uses **DHCP** to request an address.
+If no DHCP server answers, it is always accessible on the fallback IP `192.168.194.96`.
+For a step-by-step guide to using the fallback IP, mDNS, or setting a static IP in the GUI, see [Sonar 3D-15 Networking](sonar-3d-15-networking.md).

-However, the Sonar 3D-15 is always accessible via its **fallback IP** `192.168.194.96`, even if no DHCP server is present.
-To use the fallback IP, configure your computer's network interface to an IP address in the `192.168.194.x` range (e.g., `192.168.194.90`) with a netmask of `255.255.255.0`.

-### Can I disable DHCP and set a static IP?
-Yes, you can disable DHCP in the config settings in the GUI and specify a custom static IP address.
-This is helpful if you need a fixed IP in your networking environment.

 ---